karayabin/universe-snapshot/universe/Ling/Light_Crud/doc/api/Ling/Light_Crud/CrudRequestHandler/LightCrudRequestHandlerInterface/execute.md

 - deleteMultiple:
      - rics: array of ric items, each of which being an array of key/value pairs representing the ric of a row to delete

-Other params might be added by plugin authors when necessary.
+- ...other params might be added by plugin authors when necessary.